-Landlords have the legal responsibility to carry out a 'Right to Rent' check to ensure that a prospective tenant and other permitted adult occupiers have the right to live in the UK.
+Under the Immigration Act 2014 all landlords now have the legal responsibility to carry out a 'Right to Rent' check to ensure that a prospective tenant and other permitted adult occupiers have the right to live in the UK.
 We can assume responsibility where, as part of the services provided under this agreement, we undertake prospective tenant referencing on your behalf as set out above, we will assume responsibility for carrying out the initial right to rent checks.

-Additional follow up checks will be required when either your tenant's right to rent expires and/or when the tenancy is renewed/ extended or becomes periodic.
-Where you have instructed our Fully Managed service, we will undertake these additional follow up right to rent checks on your behalf.
+Additional follow up checks will be required when either your tenant's right to rent expires or a permitted occupant or tenant changes during the tenancy.
+Where you have instructed Fully Managed service, we will undertake these additional follow up right to rent checks on your behalf.

-Where you have selected our Tenant Find or Rent Management service, you hereby accept full responsibility for carrying out any further Right to Rent checks that might be required under the regulations for any prosecution, fines and potential prison sentence for failing to comply with this legislation.
+Where you have selected our Tenant Introduction, or Rent Management service, you hereby accept full responsibility for carrying out any further right to rent checks that might be required under the Immigration Acts 2014 and 2016 and for any prosecution, fines and potential prison sentence for failing to comply with the legislation.
+In addition the Immigration Act 2016 introduces the obligation for landlords to evict any tenant whose time-limited Right to Rent has expired and not been renewed, and has introduced new rules to facilitate this.

-In addition the Immigration Act 2016 introduced the obligation for landlords to evict any tenant whose time-limited Right to Rent has expired and not been renewed, and has introduced new rules to facilitate this.
-We will charge you a fee once the tenant(s) have signed the tenancy agreement for carrying out both the referencing and the Right to Rent checks for the tenancy.
-The cost to you is set out in the Terms of Business Additional Charges.
+We will charge you a fee once the tenant(s) have signed the tenancy agreement for carrying out both the referencing and the Right to Rent checks for the tenancy the cost to you is set out in the 'Terms and Conditions: Your Agreement' Additional Charges.
 You will not be charged for any tenant's failed application.